ronjakoi/arch-ansible/README.md

 - Boot loader (e.g. Grub) installation
 - Creation and/or mounting of local filesystems
 - Installation of Ansible itself &mdash; and `sudo`
+- Per-user configuration
+  - I have `/home` on a separate partition which remains untouched between system reinstalls.
+(It is also regularly backed up, of course.)

 ### Packages needed for this playbook to function